Eshima Ohashi Bridge 江島大橋

 Get the best snapshot

-The notorious bridge featured in a Daihatsu car advertisement in Japan and has appeared in numerous online newspapers from around the world.
+The notorious bridge was featured in a Daihatsu car advertisement in Japan and has appeared in numerous online newspapers from around the world.
 It is often referred to as the world's “craziest” or “scariest” bridge.
 To get the coveted photo to impress your friends, you'll need to snap it from near the convenience store at the intersection on the Shimane side.
 You can walk or cycle to the center of the bridge and enjoy spectacular views of Lake Nakaumi and across to Mt.
 Daisen on a clear day.
 A number of telescopes and binoculars are on hand for visitors to use freely.